GrooveStats/gslauncher/README.md

   and the GrooveStats Launcher.

 Are you a theme developer who is interested in integrating the gslauncher into your theme?
-Please contact us before doing so! [how?]
+Please [contact us](https://discord.gg/H7jYZ7xaEX) before doing so!